Project

 Objectives

-Without knowing about the coronavirus pandemic that hit Finland in the spring of 2020, the Finnish Institute of Occupational Health collected data between November 2019 and January 2020 on the well-being at work of Finnish employees in an ongoing research project.
-Following the onset of the coronavirus pandemic and the related exceptional measures, respondents to this earlier survey were invited to participate again in May/June 2020.
+Right before the COVID-19 pandemic that hit Finland in the spring of 2020, the Finnish Institute of Occupational Health collected data on the well-being at work of Finnish employees in a research project Resilient employees in changing work life.

 The study will also examine the extent to which the above experiences and changes in them may differ between different groups of the population and employees.